• Skip to main content

 USE OF FUNGI

 Mushrooms are extremely useful.
 In addition to being used as food, there are a multitude of species that have additional uses.
-You can use dyeing fungi to dye yarns or fabrics, such as the stinking earthfan, which produces shades of blue, or the blood-red webcap, which makes a bright red colour (1).
+You can use dyeing fungi to dye yarns or fabrics, such as the Stinky Earthfan, which produces shades of blue, or the Blood-Red Webcap, which makes a bright red colour (1).

 Medicinal fungi can contribute to positive health effects or cure diseases.
 Penicillin is one of the best known (1), but also Chaga mushroom, has been used for a long time in folk medicine and is considered good for the immune system (11).
 Mould fungi can also be used to process foods such as cheese.